ppy/osu-wiki/wiki/Beatmap_Editor/en.md

 - Timing
 - Song Setup

-For Beatmap Editor Shortcuts, see [Shortcut key reference](/wiki/Shortcut_key_reference).

 ## Compose

-Compose is the section where a majority of beatmapping happens.
-Most mappers spend more time in this category than all of the other categories combined, since this is where gameplay elements like circles, sliders, and spinners are placed.
-To learn more about this section, see the [compose article](/wiki/Beatmap_Editor/Compose).
+[Compose](/wiki/Beatmap_Editor/Compose) is where all [hit objects](/wiki/Hit_Objects) and other gameplay related elements are placed and synced with the beat.
+Most mappers spend more time in this category than all of the other categories combined because of this.

 ## Design

-Design is where [storyboards](/wiki/Storyboards) are made, which are elements that can heavily enhance the gameplay experience.
-Most mappers do not use this tab much though, as storyboarding is a difficult topic to get grasp of.
-If you want to learn more about the design tab, see the [design article](/wiki/Beatmap_Editor/Design).
+[Design](/wiki/Beatmap_Editor/Design) is where [storyboards](/wiki/Storyboards) can be made.
+Storyboards are elements that can heavily enhance the gameplay experience even though they have no direct impact on gameplay.
+Most mappers do not use this tab much though, as storyboarding is a difficult topic to get a grasp of.
+To see other ways of creating storyboards, see [storyboard scripting](/wiki/Storyboard_Scripting)

 ## Timing

-Timing is where all new beatmaps begin.
-To begin mapping a beatmap needs correct timing to match the ingame beats to the rhythm of the song.
-This tab controls all of that and more through BPM (beats per minute) changes, timing points, hitsounds, and hitsound volume.
-To learn more about this section, see the [timing article](/wiki/Beatmap_Editor/Timing).
+[Timing](/wiki/Beatmap_Editor/Timing) manages sections of a song and controls a map's hitsounds.
+This is essential since a beatmap needs appropriate feedback and correct timing to match the gameplay experience to the rhythm of a song.

 ## Song setup

-Song setup is the first place all new beatmaps have to go through.
-Song setup primarily fills in a beatmap's [metadata](/wiki/Ranking_Criteria#metadata) and other things universal throughout a [beatmapset](https://osu.ppy.sh/help/wiki/Glossary#beatmapset).
-This includes things such as the title of the song, the artist, the difficulty name, combo colours, and more.
-If you want to learn more about the song setup, see the [song setup article](/wiki/Beatmap_Editor/Song_Setup).
+[Song setup](/wiki/Beatmap_Editor/Song_Setup) primarily fills in a beatmap's [metadata](/wiki/Ranking_Criteria#metadata) and other things universal to a [beatmapset](https://osu.ppy.sh/help/wiki/Glossary#beatmapset).
+This includes things such as the title of a song, the artist, the difficulty name, combo colours, and more.

 ## Other

-Other elements in the beatmap editor include:<!--TODO: Update as articles are changed-->
+Other components of the beatmap editor include:

-- [AiMod](AiMod): The first "modder" that all beatmappers can use.
+[AiMod](AiMod) which is the first [modder](/wiki/Glossary#modder) a beatmapper can use.

-- [Beat Snap Divisor](Beat_Snap_Divisor): The fineness of the timeline that helps you make a beatmap, time-wise.
+[Beat Snap Divisor](Beat_Snap_Divisor) which snaps the timeline to the beat.

-- [Distance Snap](Distance_Snap): The multiplier that affects how close or far hit objects are placed.
+[Distance Snap](Distance_Snap) which is the multiplier that affects how close or far [hit objects](/wiki/Hit_Objects) are placed from each other.

-- [Kiai Time](Kiai_Time): Notes about the star fountains and flashy lights during a certain section of a beatmap.
+[Kiai Time](Kiai_Time) which is a term given for a "special" timing section to help emphasize a part of a beatmap.

-- [Menu](Menu): An explanation about the menu buttons at the top of the beatmap editor.
+[Menu](Menu) which helps you navigate the beatmap editor.

-- [SB Load](SB_Load): A number used to tell how demending a storyboard is.
-Any number past 5x is bad for ancient machines.
+[SB Load](SB_Load) which is a number used to tell how demanding a storyboard is.
+Anything past 5x is bad for ancient machines.

-- [Timelines](Timelines): The top portion of the beatmap editor that displays the placed hit objects, breaks, and more.
+[Timelines](Timelines) which displays placed hit objects, breaks, and more.